Gen Z Finds Its Own Unique Path to Purchase

 “Shoppers need a reason to come back to a store other than to shop, and the element of surprise can be that reason.
 My favorite retailers offer a “treasure hunt” experience during which I find hidden gems.
 T.J.
 Maxx, Target and Bed Bath & Beyond are a few of my favorite places to shop for this reason – I never know what I’m going to find.
 Shoppers like that sense of surprise and knowing there is something new for them.”

-4. On Being on the Hunt
+4. Being on the Hunt

 “Since being in New York, I have found several unique “treasure hunt” stores.
 Flying Tiger offers a fun spin on goods from household decoration to office supplies.
 I can go in there not seeking anything and come out with bags of well-priced, useful items like notebooks, crafts, office supplies, beauty products and more.
 Another store I like, particularly because it offers an experience beyond shopping, is the coffee shop Silvana.
 I can drink a latte while exploring hand-painted goods by local artists and listen to live music in the basement.
 I regularly seek these types of retail experiences because I want more bang for my buck.
 I want to see and experience more with everything I do, including shopping.
 These retailers create full experiences, making me want to come back for more.”

-5. On Forming Connections
+5. Forming Connections with Retailers

 “My generation of shoppers wants connections with the retailers with whom we shop.
 These connections can be formed in a lot of ways, like through transparency – letting me know how a product is made and where it comes from.
 By sharing their product information in relatable ways, retailers can gain my trust because I know what I’m actually spending my money on.
 We also like our shopping to be more personalized through programs like loyalty rewards that offer incentives to make us want to continue shopping.”